Star Route scandal: Background

-The way the swindle worked was that contractors would first make low "straw" bids for the routes, while other contractors in the ring would make exorbitantly high bids.
+In the period surrounding the American Civil War, transit along these routes increased due to rapid expansion in the Western and Southwestern regions of the United States, and the government contracts to service the routes became increasingly sought after.
+As population along the routes increased, contractors demanded increasingly high rates with little government oversight.
+Contractors would first make low "straw" bids for the routes, while other contractors in the ring would make exorbitantly high bids.
 Through a series of default bidding, the ring contractor would receive the contract route at an exorbitant high price.
 Profits from the excessively high contracts would be split between ringleaders.
 The ring consisted of a complex relationship between brokers, contractors, and appointed members of the Post Office.
 Millions of dollars were being depleted from the national treasury.